Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: Related Work

-As far as we know, the algorithm schema proposed in this paper, \textit{Sampling Clustering}, is the first approach that adjusts the structure of a graph dynamically through removing vertices repeatedly.
-The approach converts graphs into smaller ones, but does not lose much of structure information.
+As far as we know, the algorithm schema proposed in this paper, \textit{Reductive Clustering}, is the first approach that adjusts the structure of a graph dynamically through reducing the graph into a concise one repeatedly.
 It makes the global characteristics to be well revealed easily with significantly less computing resources required.